Wealthsimple Review 2024

 • Finally, Wealthsimple falls under the purview of the Investment Industry Regulatory Organization of Canada (IIROC), ensuring they play by the rules (even if those rules could probably be made a bit better).

-Wealthsimple Investing Approach
+Wealthsimple Investing Performance

 A robo advisor service is one that essentially does all of the investing legwork work for you using the expertise of its team.
 It’s a purely passive investment strategy that you won’t have to spend any time at all managing.
 Some refer to this as “couch potato” investing.